buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_JunctionBoxTypeData.md

 # Pset_JunctionBoxTypeData

-The property set can be used by the predefined type DATA of IfcJunctionBox.
+The property set can be used by the predefined type DATA of IfcJunctionBox.<!-- end of definition -->